nantnapas/nantnapas/README.md

 # Nantnapas 👻

-I am a full-time Data Analyst.
+I am a full-time Data Analyst with a focus on data science and machine learning.
 I have start data scientist job position since internship and join some start-up competition to get more experience then my goals are develop model or analyze data to solve user problem, answer business problem and eager to improve my abilities in modeling and analytics.

 ⚡ In addition to Data Analyst, I am interested in Programming, ML/DL, Data Engineer, Investing, Business and Innovation.